gvellut/gpx2exif/README.md

 `gpx2exif extract-time ...`

+### Optional dependency

-To install the dependency for this command, add the "vision" extra.
+To install the dependency for this command, add the `vision` extra when installing `gpx2exif`.
 For example with `pip`:

 `pip install gpx2exif[vision]`

+### Authentication

-Authentication with Google Cloud is handled by the client library.
-If a service account is needed, the `GOOGLE_APPLICATION_CREDENTIALS` environment variable can be set to the location of a credential JSON file.
+Authentication with Google Cloud (as well as the selection of a project) is handled by the client library:

+- If a service account is used, the `GOOGLE_APPLICATION_CREDENTIALS` environment variable can be set to the location of a credential JSON file.
+The GCP project used will be the one to which the SA belongs.
+- If using **Application Default Credentials** (with `gcloud auth application-default login`), the project can be set with the `GOOGLE_CLOUD_PROJECT` env var.

 See the [Google Cloud SDK documentation](https://cloud.google.com/docs/authentication/application-default-credentials) for more details.

 # Examples